 After your initial registration and before appropriate deadlines, you may withdraw from a class by processing a withdrawal through myIPFW or by submitting an add/drop form to your department or the Registrar's office.
-For a 16 week class in the fall or spring, you may withdraw from classes through the end of the ninth week of the semester.
+During the 100% refund period you must complete a drop/add form or submit the change via myIPFW.
+For more information about refund periods see the Refund of Fee Schedule.
+After the 100% refund period you must submit a withdraw form via myIPFW and follow the course withdraw procedures required by the Center for Student Success and Transitions.
 The deadline for the last day to withdraw from a class varies based on the number of weeks a class meets.
 Students who stop attending a class without officially withdrawing from the class will receive a failing grade.

 Withdrawal from the university is accomplished by withdrawing from each course in which you are enrolled.
 Students who stop attending the university without officially withdrawing from their classes will receive a failing grade in each class.
 Please contact the Center for Student Success and Transitions for additional information.